cyb3rjerry/c-b.io/content/cases/ransoming-your-cloud-infra-pt1.md

 To permanently remove a specific version, you need to pass a `VersionId` to your delete call.
 And to know which versions exist, you need to call `ListObjectVersions` which gives you back every version of every object in the bucket along with their `VersionId`.
 Once you have those, you can pass them to `DeleteObjects` in batches of 1000 to permanently remove them.

-Here's where it gets interesting.
-You'd think that permanently deleting a versioned object would at least generate a management event right?
+Now you'd think that permanently deleting a versioned object would at least generate a management event right?
 Something the SOC could catch?
 Nope.
 Even though `s3:DeleteObjectVersion` is a separate IAM permission from `s3:DeleteObject`[^8], they both use the exact same `DeleteObject` API call under the hood.
 The only difference is whether you include a `versionId` parameter or not.
 And CloudTrail logs both as the same `DeleteObject` event name, which is classified as a data event[^5].
 There is no separate `DeleteObjectVersion` event in CloudTrail.
 It simply doesn't exist.

 So let's recap what our SOC would actually see for this entire attack: